yankov/shpider/README.md

 * Draws route on the map
 * Finds all pages that consist a given pattern.
 * Store results in Redis:
-  + URL of found pages
+  + URLs of found pages
   + How many URLs were crawled
   + How many pages were found